bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-checkbox.md

 Normally a checkbox input can only have two states: checked or unchecked.
 They can have any value, but they either submit that value (checked) or do not (unchecked) with a form submission (although BootstrapVueNext allows a value for the unchecked state on a single checkbox).

-Visually, there are actually three states a checkbox can be in: checked, unchecked, or **indeterminate**.
+Visually, there are actually three states a checkbox can be in: _checked_, _unchecked_, or **_indeterminate_**.

-The indeterminate state is **visual only**.
+The _indeterminate_ state is **visual only**.
 The checkbox is still either checked or unchecked as a value.
 That means the visual indeterminate state masks the real value of the checkbox, so that better make sense in your UI!.

-`BFormCheckbox` supports setting this visual indeterminate state via a secondary named model called indeterminate (defaults to undefined).
-Clicking the checkbox will clear the indeterminate state and emit an `update:indeterminate=false` event.
-To reset the state set the indeterminate model value to true.
+`BFormCheckbox` supports setting this visual indeterminate state via a secondary named model called `indeterminate` (defaults to `undefined`).
+Clicking the checkbox will clear the `indeterminate` state and emit an `update:indeterminate=false` event.
+To reset the state set `v-model:indeterminate` value to `true`.

 <HighlightCard>
   <BFormCheckbox v-model="intermChecked" v-model:indeterminate="indeterminate">Click me to see what happens</BFormCheckbox>